 The following services are available at FIT Health Services to students registered for credit courses, unless otherwise noted.

 Health History form, Notice of Privacy Practices and Consent form and Telemedicine Consent Form are required for new patients before receiving care at Health Services.
 New patients can save time during their appointment by completing the forms online prior to their visit.
 Please log in to the FIT Health Portal with your FIT username and password to begin.
 We may ask patients to fill out the Health History form more than once to keep their health information up to date.

 General medical & gynecological services at Health Services include diagnosis and treatment of general medical conditions.
 We can help you with majority of your health care needs including acute problems such as respiratory illnesses (e.g. cold, cough, sore throat), skin problems, ear problems, gynecological problems, stomach problems, UTI, and minor emergencies; as well as chronic illnesses and concerns.

 We provide many medications prescribed by our health practitioners free of charge.
-We offer some medications such as emergency contraceptive pills at a cost.
+We offer some medications such as emergency contraceptive pills for free.
 Our health practitioners can write prescriptions for medications needed that we don't have at the Health Services.
 Contact your health insurance for details on prescription coverage.

 FIT students requiring treatment of Attention Deficit Hyperactivity Disorder (ADHD) and Attention Deficit Disorder (ADD) have three options, outlined below.